hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 * Max SPL for 20Hz to 20kHz is approximately 103dB @ 1 meter.
 The compression threshold was exceeded above this SPL.
 * Max SPL for 80Hz to 20kHz is approximately 102dB @ 1 meter.
 The compression threshold was exceeded above this SPL.

-Surpringly, the max SPL test from 20Hz to 20kHz is higher than that of the 80Hz to 20kHz test.
+Surprisingly, the max SPL test from 20Hz to 20kHz is higher than that of the 80Hz to 20kHz test.
 However, only 1dB different.
 A re-test yielded the same results.

 <br><br>